 Open Source Intelligence (OSINT)

 Open Source Intelligence (OSINT) is the application of information gathering from public sources.
 Relating to the collection, processing, analysis and exploitation of the data.
-We understand the diversity of data sources and how to apply information identified.
+We understand the diversity of data sources and how to apply the information identified.

 Sources information include; databases, published records, patent records and other data available to the public, effectively garnering such information, may require a variety of specialist techniques.

 Where sources of information are likely to include social media.
-It is especially relevant to ensure that any information garnered is both accurate and obtained in acceptable manner for litigation purposes.
+It is especially relevant to ensure that any information garnered is both accurate and obtained in an acceptable manner for litigation purposes.
 Simply acquiring a series of screenshots together with note making, may not be either sound or acceptable.
 Social media platforms are not designed to be ‘imaged or copied’ using conventional methods.
 Our tools and techniques are designed to meet those needs.

 Most exercises typically fall into two areas of investigation, these are:

 These often form an element of other cases undertaken by CCC, whether an investigation, penetration testing, asset tracing or a due diligence project.For examples of intelligence-led assignments →

 The purpose of an intelligence gathering exercise as part of an I.T. security assessment is to establish the volume of information available within the public domain.